10.10.10.9 Execution of Checking Indexicals

 - Otherwise, if D(X,S) is disjoint from S(R) and R is

-ground in S, all possible values for X will make C
+ground in S, then all possible values for X will make C

 false, and so C is detected as disentailed.